krgross/st512-course-notes/docs/05-OneFactorLayout.md

 Before we begin, we need to develop some notation.
 Let $g$ denote the number of groups to be compared.
 In the hot dog example, $g = 3$.
 Let $i = 1,\ldots,g$ be an index that distinguishes the different populations.
 The size of the random sample drawn from population $i$ is written $n_i$.
 When the sample sizes are the same in every group, we say that the data are balanced, and sometimes replace the individual sample sizes $n_i$  by a common sample size $n$.
 Let $n_T = \sum_{i = 1}^g n_i$  denote the total number of data points in the data set.
 Let $j=1, \ldots,n_i$ be an index that distinguishes the different data points within each sample; that is, $y_{ij}$  is observation $j$ from population $i$.
 Finally, let $\mu_i$ denote the population mean for group $i$.

-We will also use the subscript ``+'' to indicate summation over the values of an index.
-(The optional Oelhert text uses large dots instead of plus signs.)
+We will also use the subscript "+" to indicate summation over the values of an index.
 For example, if we wanted to add together all the data points from the sample from group $i$, we could write
 \[
 y_{i+} = \sum_{j=1}^{n_{ij}} y_{ij}
 \]